dlion/domenicoluciani/_posts/2018-09-19-writing-modular-software-using-go-plugins.md

 }
 ```

-We just defined a `Speak` function that will be exported (pay attention to the uppercase naming convention) to return a english localized string.
+We just defined a `Speak` function that will be exported (pay attention to the uppercase naming convention) to return an english localized string.

 Compiling with `go build -buildmode=plugin -o languages/english/english.so languages/english/english.go` will produce and `english.so` file inside our `english` directory, that is our plugin.